Finance Leases for UK Businesses

 What is a finance lease?

-A finance lease generally conforms to one of two standard formats – the residual value lease or the fully amortised lease.
+There are two main forms of finance lease agreements – a residual value lease or a fully amortised lease.

-In a residual value lease, the diminishing value of the asset is reflected in the monthly rental, with a final balloon payment covering the estimated residual value at the end of the contract.
+In a residual value lease, the diminishing value of the asset is reflected in your monthly rental payments, with a final balloon payment covering the estimated residual value at the end of the contract.

-At the end of the finance lease period, the customer is usually given the option to extend the lease beyond the primary period or to return the asset.
-If an extension on the finance lease is not required, the asset will normally be returned to be sold on.
+At the end of the finance lease period, you will usually be given the option to extend the lease beyond the primary period or to return the asset.
+If you don’t require an extension on the finance lease, the asset will normally be returned to be sold on.

-Alternatively, the customer could sell the asset to a third party on behalf of the lessor and may be given a rebate of rentals equating to a part of the sales proceeds, depending on the terms outlined in the original finance lease agreement.
+Alternatively, you could sell the asset to a third party on behalf of the lessor.
+You may be given a rebate of rentals equating to a part of the sales proceeds, depending on the terms outlined in the original finance lease agreement.

 What are the advantages of a finance lease?